Tenari/non-fiction/five-ways.md

 6. Any changing thing requires another concurrent external influence.
 7. #5 and #6 together imply either:
     1. a terminated series containing an initial influence, which proves the theorem by 5.i
-    2. an infinite series of concurrent externally changing objects.
+    2. an infinite series of changing objects, each concurrently influencing the next.
 8. #7.ii is impossible.
     1. Each item in a concurrent causal series of changes derives it power to cause change from the previous item.
     2. If there is no first item, there is no item from which power to cause change is initially derived, leaving no explanation for why change occurs.